MES Components: Production Scheduling and Planning

 What is Production Scheduling and Planning in MES?

-• Align production plans with demand forecasts
+- Align production plans with market demand and sales forecasts.

-• Adjust schedules in real-time
+- Adjust schedules in real-time when conditions change.

 Key Components of Production Scheduling and Planning in MES